 One variety of arborvitae is called “thuja.”
 It has medicinal properties that can be extracted from the leaves and stems.
 But it can make a person or pet have internal bleeding if any part of it is eaten.
 So anyone who’s considering this evergreen should be sure to educate their children to stay away from it.

 These are just a few of the many different varieties of evergreen shrubs that are available.
+They are excellent for your landscaping needs, including in your backyard.
 Most of them are flexible in their planting locations, but it’s still important for you to check with your local plant store for more information on what will work best for your area.

 Also, don’t forget to pick up some fertilizer at the same time as buying the shrubs.
 They have the best chance of surviving their first winter if they’re given the right nutrition in the fall when they are planted.
 And lastly, don’t forget to add a thick layer of mulch at the bottom of them to insulate their roots against the elements.